Filter by:

 June 7, 1806 - Lewis, Meriwether

-• Probably a seine.
-Shoes of tanned leather made without separate soles, rather like moccasins.
-Criswell, 77
+• Shoes of tanned leather made without separate soles, rather like moccasins.
+Criswell, 77.
+This is an excellent and accurate description of bitter cherry, Prunus emarginata (Dougl.)

 • June 7, 1806